Increase the Value of Your Home

 - The top wear layer can be sanded/refinished multiple times.

 - Engineered hardwood can handle humidity levels better than solid.
 That means less expansion and contraction over time.
-It is much more stable than solid and doesn’t wrap or hump the way solid does.
+It is much more stable than solid and doesn’t warp or hump the way solid does.

 Engineered Hardwood Flooring Installation